patcg/docs-and-reports/threat-model/readme.md

 #### 1.2.3.
 Mitigations

 1. Modification of client assets should be limited by the API interface to only allow for intended modifications.
 2. Use of differential privacy (see [section 3.
-Aggregation and Anonymization](#3-Aggregation-and-Anonymization)) should be used to prevent
+Aggregation and Anonymization](#3-Aggregation-and-Anonymization)) should be used to prevent [This sentence is not finished]

 ### 1.3.
 Delegated Parties (Cross Site/App)